IndaPlus22/mouanga-sorting/README.md

 ### Testing
-install pytest on your computer by using the following command in your terminal (or command prompt, if you're not a cringe mac/linux user)
+install pytest on your computer by using the following command in your terminal (or command prompt/git bash, if you're not a cringe mac/linux user)

 > pip install -U pytest

-then add pytest to your PATH, and navigate to the /src directory, where you then type the following
+then add pytest to your PATH. go back to your command prompt (or terminal, ew (unless said terminal is git bash)) and navigate to the /src directory, where you then type the following

 > pytest main.py